-Collaborate with suppliers, fleet operators and businesses to accelerate the shift to zero emissions vehicles and reduce vehicle miles in our cities.
+- USD 93 million).
+Further electric buses (exact number to be established) are to be procured due to operators and businesses to accelerate the shift to zero emissions vehicles and reduce vehicle miles in our cities.

-The City of Warsaw is a participant of the Polish national programme (coordinated by the National Centre for Research and Development NCBiR), in which municipalities and their operators set expectations for zero emission buses.
-NCBiR on this basis has launched innovative procurement procedures in dialogue with suppliers.
+Collaborate with suppliers, fleet The City of Warsaw is a participant of the Polish national programme (coordinated by the National Centre for Research and Development NCBiR), in which municipalities and